spearwolf/eventize/README.md

 #### `ε.emit( .. )`

-Emitting an event is pretty easy and straight forward:
+Creating an event is fairly simple and straightforward:

 ```js
 ε.emit('foo', 'bar', 666)
 ```

 That's it.
 No return value.
-All subscribed event listeners are called immediately.
+All subscribed event listeners are immediately invoked.

-The first argument is the event name.
-Can be a _string_ or a _symbol_.
+The first argument is the name of the event.
+This can be a _string_ or a _symbol_.
 All other parameters are optional and will be passed to the listener.

-If you want to emit several events at once - with the same parameters, you can simply specify an array with the desired event names as the first parameter:
+If you want to send multiple events at once - with the same parameters - you can simply pass an array of event names as the first parameter:

 ```js
 ε.emit(['foo', 'bar'], 'plah', 666)